We have compiled a great collection of videos showing the top 150 basic sign language words.

 Repeating a sign several times can make that sign plural.
 Repetition can also add another dimension to ASL.
 To show a continuous action, you would form the sign with a repeated, slow circular movement.
 To show a recurrent action, you would form the sign with several quick repeated movements.
 For example, you can sign LOOK several times with a slow motion to show that you gazed steadily at something, but signing LOOK with a quick repeated motion shows that you glanced at something numerous times.

 We hope we were able to clear some things up about basic sign language for you!
 Now that you are armed with this information, are you ready to learn some ASL?
-Then jump on over to our free American Sign Language courses!
+Then jump on over to our free American Sign Language lessons!